obfuscurity/synthesize/README.md

 $ sudo python manage.py changepassword admin
 ```

+Grafana includes a default user to start:

+* username `admin`
+* password `admin`

 ## Upgrade

+:warning: **WARNING:** The following information is outdated for this experimental branch.
+If you attempt to run the upgrade script it will display a warning with further instructions to acknowledge the current experimental status and override the warning.

-It's now possible to upgrade an existing Synthesize (e.g. Graphite 0.9.12) to the newest Graphite 0.9.15.
-You will need to checkout at least version 2.3.0 of Synthesize for this feature.
+It's now possible to upgrade an existing Synthesize (e.g. Graphite 0.9.15) to the newest Graphite `HEAD`.
 Besides upgrading the Graphite components, it will also migrate the webapp database (`graphite.db`) to the newest fixtures version.

 ```
 $ cd synthesize